 Wondering What Boost Technology Is?
 Relax, I Am Coming To The Point!

 Boost technology is an innovative cushion technology that uses TPU (Thermoplastic Polyurethane) that compresses under pressure.
 This compression helps in extreme shock absorption and instantly bounces back to its original form.
 It is believed that the boost technology proffers a more consistent run because of the high energy return.
 Here are a few foot wears by Adidas that made them a strong competitor for Nike in this industry:

 Nike earns more in one quarter than Adidas earns in an entire year.
 But the truth is that Adidas is putting customer satisfaction and innovation at an equal ratio and this is making Nike sweat.

-Nike undoubtedly makes more business than Adidas.
-The point of a shock for Nike was when Kanye West broke up with Nike and joined hands with Adidas.
-Well, he is not the only person who has done that.
+Nike undoubtedly makes more revenue than Adidas and has captured a large share of the market.
+Nike went through a shocking point when Kanye West broke up with it and joined hands with Adidas.
+Well, he is not the only person to do that.
 James Harden was also lured by Adidas from Nike.

 “We ain’t even gonna mention that other company no more, right?”

 “We ain’t wearing that other company no more, right?”
 Kanye asked the crowd.
 So we all know which the other company is.
 It’s not like it cannot be named.